EternityForest/AnyoneCanDoIt/README.md

 One is that you cannot always be sure of the future, or what additional circumstances will complicate your plan to avoid the mistake.

-Another is that, like the wet floor, "Being careful" must often be done continually, in this case each and every time, whereas removing the contributing factor often only needs to be done one time (as in mopping the water), and will persistently make things safer until something causes the factor to return.
+Another is that, like the wet floor, "being careful" must often be done continually, in this case each and every time, whereas removing the contributing factor often only needs to be done one time (as in mopping the water), and will persistently make things safer until something causes the factor to return.

 ### Beware things that make *using* them the same as *engineering* them